Nagaland: 4 Dengue Cases Reported In Dimapur, Advisory Issued

 “The programme has been conducting various activities like entomological studies, larvicidal operations, larvivorous fish distribution for open drains, water bodies, fogging, house to house fever survey, dengue awareness, etc., in order to contain further infection,” Dr. Kere said in an advisory published.

-The advisory stated that the general public have a huge responsibility to play in containing the disease and combating it through the endeavours of a government programme is futile.
+The advisory stated that the general public of Nagaland have a huge responsibility to play in containing the disease and combating it through the endeavours of a government programme is futile.

 Prime amongst which is to ensure that surroundings of homes, schools, settlements and businesses are clean and there are no stagnated water in drains, discarded containers, disposed vehicle tyres and other medium of storage, it said.